Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Results

-We assessed the performance of ET3dNet, and made comparisons to SOTA 3D reconstruction algorithms (Fig.\ref{fig-ET3dNet} b, c, d), including self-supervised learning method Self-Net \cite{ning_deep_2023}, supervised learning method UniFMIR \cite{ma_pretraining_2024} and volumetric deconvolution method DW\cite{wernersson_deconwolf_2024}.
+We assessed the performance of volumetric cTIRF, and made comparisons to SOTA 3D reconstruction algorithms (Fig.\ref{fig-ET3dNet} b, c, d), including self-supervised learning method Self-Net \cite{ning_deep_2023}, supervised learning method UniFMIR \cite{ma_pretraining_2024} and volumetric deconvolution method DW\cite{wernersson_deconwolf_2024}.
 Implementation details of DW, Self-Net and UniFMIR are provided in Supplementary Information Note 3.
 Implementations on F-actin-labeled C6 cells ( Fig.\ref{fig-ET3dNet} b) revealed that neither UniFMIR nor Self-Net achieved isotropic resolution.
 We supposed that UniFMIR's performance suffered from unrealistic synthetic training data.
 Self-Net requires clear lateral images, while the strong out-of-focus in such densely labeled sample deteriorates its performance.
 Although DW deconvolution outperformed learning-based methods, residual out-of-focus signal persisted in xz-planes (Fig. \ref{fig-ET3dNet}b).
-In contrast, ET3dNet produced images with substantially reduced background and out-of-focus signals across both xy- and xz-planes.
-Notably, the ET3dNet reconstruction exhibited lower lateral sharpness than the DW outputs.
-However, this limitation could be mitigated by integrating ET3dNet with Sparse Deconvolution.
+In contrast, volumetric cTIRF produced images with substantially reduced background and out-of-focus signals across both xy- and xz-planes.
+Notably, the volumetric cTIRF reconstruction exhibited lower lateral sharpness than the DW outputs.
+However, this limitation could be mitigated by integrating volumetric cTIRF with Sparse Deconvolution.
 For implementation details, refer to Supplementary Information Note 2.